Vernonica Franklin-Tong: Research and career

 Franklin-Tong was awarded a Biotechnology and Biological Sciences Research Council (BBSRC) advanced fellowship.
 In 1997, she was appointed a lecturer at the University of Birmingham, and promoted to chair in 2004.
 Her research investigates the cellular mechanisms involved in the regulation of the cell-cell recognition system of self-incompatibility in Papaver rhoeas.
 Self-incompatibility prevents inbreeding through the recognition and inhibition of a flower's own pollen, ultimately determining the reproductive success of flowering plants.

 Franklin-Tong developed an in vitro bioassay that allowed for the first investigations into the cell biology of self-incompatibility, unravelling the mechanisms that underpin the rejection of pollen that is not compatible.
 She identified an intricate intracellular signalling network that regulates this self-incompatibility and culminates in cell death.

-She showed that the pollen S-determinant (PrpS) can be expressed in Arabidopsis thaliana, a model plant that is self-compatibile.
+The pollen S-determinant (PrpS) can be functionally expressed in Arabidopsis thaliana, a model plant that is self-compatibile.
 When transgenic Arabidopsis thaliana pollen is exposed to recombinant Papaver rhoeas a similar response occurs to those detected in incompatible Papaver rhoeas pollen.
 This indicates that PrpS is a species with no self-incompatibility that diverged over one hundred million years ago.